 Do I recommend FastComet?

 Yes, I recommend FastComet.
-I had hosted one of my blogs with them, and there weren’t any major issues.
-The only trouble that occurred was the scheduled maintenance downtime, followed by another outage the next day.
+I had hosted one of my blogs with them for a while, and there weren’t any major issues.
+A trouble that occurred was the scheduled maintenance downtime, followed by another outage the next day.
 But I don’t think that happens often.

 FastComet: Frequently Asked Questions